 - Determine and record the fair value of any contingent consideration to be paid to the owners of the acquiree.

 - Record any remaining difference between these fair values and the consideration paid as a gain in earnings.
-You should record this gain as of the acquisition date.
+Record this gain as of the acquisition date.

 Bargain Purchase Example